d-tay/12ft-Ladder-Chrome-Extension/README.md

-# Outline-Chrome-Extension
+# 12ft-Ladder-Chrome-Extension
-A button that utilises outline.com
+A button that utilizes 12ft.io

-Visit outline.com!
+Visit 12ft.io !

 -------------------------------
 Steps to install this extension